GonzaloVolonterio/vue3-weather-app/README.md

 # Vue 3 WeatherApp

-## Weather App: Search for real-time weather in your city, add or remove favorite cities with animated skeleton loading, smooth route transitions, and a reusable modal.
+## Weather App: Search for real-time weather in your city, add, remove favorite cities with animated skeleton loading, smooth route transitions, and a reusable modal.

  ### Built With